 We first stopped at the Tuscan gems of San Gimignano.
 It is a medieval hilltop town.
 We had 30 minutes to walk around that walled city.
 Walk through the old narrow passages; the small shops have great souvenirs.
 You will soon get to the triangular Piazza della Cisterna and Piazza del Duomo where you will found painters working on their art.
 Go towards the walls and enjoy the view of all the nearby wineries.

-We then stopped in Siena for lunch time.
+We then stopped in Siena for lunchtime.
 We had some times to grab lunch or just walk around on our way.
 Then we met up at the main square Piazza del Campo for a walking tour of the city.
 Piazza del Campo is the home to Siena’s Horse race called Palio.
-That race, organized twice a year, see ten of the seventeen contrada or districts of the city circle the narrow piazza three times or usually 90 seconds after which there is only one jockey left on his horse.
-The Palio maintains the rivalry that exists between all the contrada and reanimate all the passion people have for their contrada.
-We then had and chance to visit the Contrada’s Museum for Contrada of Aquila (Eagle) and learn the history behind that contrada.
+That race organized twice a year, see ten of the seventeen contrada or districts of the city circle the narrow piazza three times or usually 90 seconds after which there is only one jockey left on his horse.
+The Palio maintains the rivalry that exists between all the contrada and reanimates all the passion people have for their contrada.
+We then had a chance to visit the Contrada’s Museum for Contrada of Aquila (Eagle) and learn the history behind that contrada.
 We then headed to Piazza del Duomo to admire the Cathedral of Santa Maria Assunta; what a majestic cathedral.
 We finally walked through the historic center of Siena that has been declared by UNESCO a World Heritage Site to get to Basilica Cateriniana San Domenico.

 Finally, you will get to see Greve.
 It’s a very small town.
 You can take a break the at the main square Piazza Giacomo Matteotti where you can admire the statue of Giovanni Verrazano and buy amazing salamis at Antica Macelleria Falorni.

 Thank you Viator for nailing another tour.